itislei/DKU-Library-Data-Visualization-Tutorials/README.md

 ## Use and Attribution

 These materials are provided for educational and non-commercial use.
-If you reuse, adapt, or reference content from this repository, please credit this repository and follow any dataset- or tool-specific licensing requirements noted in individual tutorials.
+If you reuse, adapt, or reference content from this repository, please credit this repository and follow any dataset- or tool-specific licensing requirements noted in individual README files or tutorials.

 ## Feedback and Contributions

 Feedback is welcome and helps improve library instruction and services.
-Members of the DKU and Duke community are encouraged to use the feedback form to share comments or suggestions.
+Members of the DKU and Duke community are encouraged to use [the feedback form](https://duke.qualtrics.com/jfe/form/SV_0iVXEfmvZ7b0lM2) to share comments or suggestions.
 If you identify issues, have ideas for improvement, or would like to collaborate on instructional materials, please feel free to contact the Data and Visualilzation Librarian, Siti Lei (sl998@duke.edu or siti.lei@dukekunshan.edu.cn).

 ## About DKU Library Data and Visualization Services